OSE3Sandbox/openshift-ansible-contrib/reference-architecture/ansible-tower-integration/README.md

 This will *soon* configure tower with all the inventories, credentials, job_templates, and workflows to begin deploying across Amazon Web Services.

+## Future Sections

+We would like to add the following sections.

-## Configuring Ansible Tower for deployments on Google Cloud Platform
++ Configuring Ansible Tower for deployments on Google Cloud Platform

-## Configuring Ansible Tower for deployments on Microsoft Azure
++ Configuring Ansible Tower for deployments on Microsoft Azure

-## Configuring Ansible Tower for deployments on OpenStack
++ Configuring Ansible Tower for deployments on OpenStack

-## Configuring Ansible Tower for deployments on VMware
++ Configuring Ansible Tower for deployments on VMware